AHPT 890: Clinical Experience III

 to provide evidenced based patient care;

-6) Develop specific, measureable, achievable, realistic and timely (SMART) goals to
+6) Develop specific, measurable, achievable, realistic and timely (SMART) goals to

 meet patient/client goals and expectations based on available resources;